-Students are exposed to basic accounting procedures in the areas of fixed assets, partnerships, corporations, payroll, systems and controls, accounting principles and preparation of the statement of cash flows.
-Prerequisite - one of the following: ACCT1001 or ACCT10011; ACCT1012 or ACCT10121; ACCT1021 or ACCT10211 Quarter Credit Hours 4.5
+Students are exposed to basic accounting procedures in the areas of fixed assets, partnerships, corporations, payroll, systems and controls, accounting principles and preparation of the statement of cash flows and state ment of cost of goods manufactured.
+Prerequisite: ACCT1001 or ACCT1011 or ACCT1021.
+Quarter Credit Hours 4.5